mszob/toyotawars/rulebook/play.md

      Tactical Phase 2...
 ```

-Let's break down each peice of the sequence.
+Let's break down each piece of the sequence.

 ### Tactical Phases